Time Series Analysis

 No outliers: We assume that there is no outlier in the series.
 Outliers may affect conclusions strongly and can be misleading.

-Random shocks: If shocks are present, they are assumed to be randomly distributed with a mean of 0 and a constant variance.
+Random shocks (a random error component): If shocks are present, they are assumed to be randomly distributed with a mean of 0 and a constant variance.

 Statistics Solutions can assist with your quantitative analysis by assisting you to develop your methodology and results chapters.
 The services that we offer include: